-- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
-Have a signed ODP Waiver Provider Agreement on file with ODP. - 3.
-Demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.
-Public transportation providers are exempt from this requirement. - 4.
-Have Commercial General Liability Insurance. - 5.
-Have documentation that all vehicles used in the provision of Transportation services have automobile insurance. - 6.
-Have documentation that all vehicles used in the provision of Transportation services have current State motor vehicle registration and inspection. - 7.
-Have Workers' Compensation Insurance, in accordance with state law. - 8.
-Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant which includes but is not limited to communication, mobility and behavioral needs. - 9.
-Comply with Department standards related to provider qualifications.
+1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.

+3. Demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.
+Public transportation providers are exempt from this requirement.

+5. Have documentation that all vehicles used in the provision of Transportation services have automobile insurance.

+6. Have documentation that all vehicles used in the provision of Transportation services have current State motor vehicle registration and inspection.

+7. Have Workers' Compensation Insurance, in accordance with state law.

+8. Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant which includes but is not limited to communication, mobility and behavioral needs.

+9. Comply with Department standards related to provider qualifications.